 Teachers are never asked to put aside good existing practice.
 Instead they are shown precisely why their good practice works so that they can better defend it.
 They are simply offered explanations of how to teach every component of their part of the curriculum effectively to all children for mastery and are encouraged to identify and adopt the strategies that will help them to move forward.

 The commitment of co-creation remains at the heart of Authentic Maths training and teachers consistently bring new insights and ideas to the training during their sessions.
 Because co-creation of knowledge and policy has not been supported in education since 2010 Rebecca has worked outside of education as will as within it to ensure her skills in this field continue to develop as new technologies emerge.
 Her book on the co-production of healthcare policy is available here.

 That Authentic Maths training has flourished in a world where schools are being avalanched with free national training (and many are seriously strapped for cash) pays testament to the quality of the training provided.
 All Authentic Maths training has been fully funded by the participating schools.

 Rebecca’s 2018 open session with teachers at the University of Cumbria is available on YouTube here.

-Rebecca was a secondary Head of Maths (working in schools with many challenges) before going on to lecture in Mathematics Education for Manchester Metropolitan University and the Open University, and become and NCETM accredited provider of primary maths CPD in 2013.
+Rebecca was a secondary Head of Maths (working in schools with many challenges) before going on to lecture in Mathematics Education for Manchester Metropolitan University and the Open University.
+She became an NCETM accredited provider of primary maths CPD in 2013 and was awarded fellowship of the Chartered College of Teaching in 2019.
 Rebecca has led successful national and international projects in mathematics education.